If there’s a topic that has been discussed in online forums since time immemorial, it has to be Acceptance Criteria.

 - Search starts when the user clicks “Search.”

-- The search field contains a placeholder with grey-colored text, “What are you looking for?”
+- The search field contains a placeholder with gray-colored text, “What are you looking for?”

 The Product Owner is responsible for writing the acceptance criteria with the entire cross-functional team chipping with their contributions.
 The acceptance criteria should be written from the end-users perspective.